Global Almond Usage

 There are more than 30 different varieties of almonds—yes, really—and 10 of them comprise the majority of almonds produced in California.
-And while the U.S. may be the largest market for almonds with about 30% of the crop sold for domestic use, 70% of our almonds are shipped internationally.
-Surprised?
-Don’t be.
-Everyone loves almonds, after all.
+And while the U.S. may be the largest market for almonds with about 30-40% of the crop sold for domestic use, the rest of our almonds are shipped internationally.

 The Chocolate Lovers.
 The Japanese swoon for delicate oval balls of almonds coated in chocolate and for pretzel sticks dipped in milk, dark or white chocolate and coated with diced almonds.